 Let’s call it the ultimate marketing spying tools list on the web.

 How to spy on your competitors’ web traffic?

 Use myip.ms to evaluate the overall traffic of your competitors’ website.
 It’s originally a tool designed around IP tracking (which enables you for instance to check out the list of the most popular Shopify websites, based on Shopify’s main IP address).
 But pooling data from Amazon’s Alexa service it gives you, for free, a rather accurate evaluation of your competitors’ daily traffic.
 I’ve tested it on a few websites for which I had Google Analytics and the results were close to reality.

-Similarweb is also a player in this field but it’s pretty expensive for starters (no public price, “talk to a consultant” mode, according to the info I found on Quora, it would start at $199 per month).
+Similarweb is also a player in this field but it’s pretty expensive for starters (It starts at $249 per month).